12 Self Defense or Self Protection Ideas by Nathan Lambright

 No. 9 Palm Strike

 The palm strike can be very powerful if used properly.
-We all know how it felt when you get smacked with an open palm.
+We all know how it feels when you get smacked with an open palm.
 When using this do not make a fist but rather leave your palm open and smack the person as hard as possible on the side of the head or jaw thus stunning them and allowing you to follow up with a groin kick or running.

 No. 10 Weapons